sypesypher/block_gradeup/docs/1 Moodle Developer Environment Setup Guide.md

 # Moodle Developer Environment Setup Guide
 Moodle is normally run on a server setup, however, for plugin developers, it is probably easier to run Moodle standalone on their personal computer.
 This guide assumes you will be using a Windows machine.
+NOTE: some of these steps may be out of order depending on which moodle version you install.

 1.	__To install Moodle for desktop, go to https://download.moodle.org/windows/ and download the version of Moodle you would like to use (probably the latest version)__
 ![](./imgs/1/1-1.png)